youngvctr/youngvctr/README.md

 - 👋 Hi, I’m @youngvctr
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning python, c++ programing language
+- 🌱 I’m currently learning python, C# programing language
 - 💞️ I’m looking to collaborate on making a application for various topics
 - 📫 How to reach me